HMRC has increased its focus on personal expenses incorrectly claimed as business deductions during the 2025/26 Self Assessment cycle.

 Ongoing Measures

-- Implement robust record-keeping systems
+- Implement effective record-keeping systems

 - Apply consistent apportionment methodologies